vesoft-inc/nebula-docs/docs-2.0/20.appendix/release-notes/nebula-ent-release-note.md

 ## Optimizations

-- Full scan is not performed when the `MATCH` statement queries for non-existent properties.
+- A full scan is not performed when the `MATCH` statement queries for non-existent properties.
 - Support for the push down of the `MATCH...STARTS WITH` statement.

 ## Bug fixes